 - Hand sanitisers

 - For international: anything that weighs more than 20kg or dimensions that exceed 150cm, with no side longer than 105cm.
 (For parcels under 1.5kg, dimensions cannot exceed 90cm or any side longer than 60cm.)
-Still confused?
-Check out more info here
+Check out more info on sizes

 - Any items that are illegally procured